-He continued in the banking business until his retirement in 1997, after 37 years in the business, 14 of them as presidents of Chemical Bank in Albion and Marshall and City Bank of Lansing-St. Johns, which was an over $30 million bank with 15 offices and 125 employees.
+He continued in the banking business until his retirement in 1997, after 37 years in the business -- 14 of them as president of Chemical Bank in Albion and Marshall and City Bank of Lansing-St. Johns, which was an over $30 million bank with 15 offices and 125 employees.

 He was a Rotary Club member for over 30 years and served as Rotary Club president several times.
 He was the president of the Albion Chamber of Commerce, chairman of the Flint United Way and secretary-treasurer of the Michigan chapter of Robert Morris Associates.

 He worked the press box at MSU football games, helping to record official NCAA statistics for teams from 1986 to 1996, and was in charge of the crew for his last five years.

 He has also served on the board of directors and as treasurer of the St. Francis Episcopal Church and Thrift Shop.
 He has been a Crawford County road commissioner since 2003 and serves as an executive officer of the 6th Battalion of the Volunteer Defense Forces at Camp Grayling and the president of the GHS Alumni Association.